rramosp/vertexai-customtrainingjob/README.md

 Create first an artifact repository in your project.
 Here we use an artifact repository named`deeplearning`, whicn you can create under GCP Console $\to$ Artifact Registry (_you might look for it on the search bar_) $\to$ Create Repository.
 See [example here](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images#before-you-begin).

+Get a token from HuggingFace and store it in the local variable `HF_TOKEN`

+        export HF_TOKEN='xxxxxxxx'

 ## build container